 Special Feature - Ten things you need to know about the situation in Iraq with the Islamic State.
 How did they gain power?
 Where did they come from?
 How many people have been affected?
 What is Open Doors doing about the situation and how can I help?
 Get informed and get involved.
 Read more

-16 September 2014 - Thanks to the incredible response to our Iraq appeal, Open Doors is now supporting over 6,000 displaced families in Iraq, through our local partners and churches on the ground.
+13 October 2014 - Thanks to the incredible response to our Iraq appeal, Open Doors is now supporting over 6,000 displaced families in Iraq, through our local partners and churches on the ground.
 Open Doors contacts Chris* from Germany and Sara* from the Netherlands recently travelled to Iraq to visit Christian families forced to flee the terror of the Islamic State.
-"I thought the world had forgotten about us," said one family member, "but now I see that you are all thinking of us."
-You can see Chris's video blog below.
+"Many refugees are trying to pick up the thread of their lives as much as possible," Sara reported.
+"Some people are trying to make something of their lives, while others are still in shock.
 Read more

 Nigeria: Four ways Open Doors is supporting the church

 10 October 2014 - "I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was ill and you looked after me, I was in prison and you came to visit me." - Matthew 25:35-36 In partnership with the local church, Open Doors has been strengthening the persecuted church in northern Nigeria since 1997.
 Read more